 To play this game, have the kids sit around a table and give each child some crayons and a sheet of paper that has an outline of a gingerbread house printed on it.
 Hand out a pre-printed sheet of instructions for decorating a gingerbread house, numbered from one through 12.
-For instance:

 - Draw a door on your gingerbread house.

 - Draw a window on the left side of your gingerbread house.

 - Draw a window on the right side of your gingerbread house.

 - Draw a candy cane on the right side of the door.